10 Ways to Improve School Lunches

 In addition, schools should also consider offering vegan options such as salads made with quinoa or tofu, hummus and veggie wraps.
 These dishes provide a variety of nutrients that are important for students’ health and well-being.

-By incorporating vegetarian and vegan options into their lunch menus, schools can ensure they are providing a more diverse range of students with dietary needs and the nutrition they need to stay healthy and perform well in school.
+By incorporating vegetarian and vegan options into their lunch menus, schools can ensure they are appealing to a more diverse range of students’ dietary and nutritional needs, so they can stay healthy and perform well in school.

 After a successful pilot program of providing plant-based school lunches at seven Los Angeles schools, the Los Angeles Unified School District could become the first in the nation to offer a vegan lunch selection at every school.

-Lila Copeland, a student and youth director for Earth Peace, is pushing her proposal forward to provide California students with a daily vegan entrée and nondairy beverage option by the time she graduates high school in 2020.
+Lila Copeland, a student and youth director for Earth Peace, pushed her proposal forward to provide California students with a daily vegan entrée and nondairy beverage option by the time she graduated high school in 2020.

 New York City public schools also have plant-powered lunch options available at 1,200 locations and even three all-vegetarian elementary schools.
 These alternative menus provide diverse meals such as lentil sloppy joes, braised black beans with plantains and teriyaki crunchy tofu.